Scattered spring: How climate change disrupts the synchrony of biological events

-Noise in this formulation could represent many biological factors depending on the scale and our developing understanding of what triggers springtime events.
-At the bud-level, it represents idiosyncratic variation at that bud, which could be driven by microclimate variation \citep{schwartz2014separating}, bud color variation \citep{peaucelle2022accurate}, or internal differences that vary when the bud starts accumulating temperatures \citep{vanderschoot2014, pan2023epigenetic}.
-We assume the $\epsilon_i$ are independent with mean $0$ and variance $\sigma^2$, although this assumption can be relaxed.
+Noise in this formulation can represent the influence of various biological factors, depending on the scale of analysis and on our evolving understanding of what triggers springtime events.
+At the bud level, it represents idiosyncratic variation specific to that bud, which could arise from microclimate differences \citep{schwartz2014separating}, bud color variation \citep{peaucelle2022accurate}, or internal biological differences that affect when the bud begins accumulating temperatures \citep{vanderschoot2014,pan2023epigenetic}.

+This two regime model in which average temperatures switch from constant to increasing well-describes both historic springtime temperature data (Figure \ref{fig:temp_plot-1} in SI.3) and projected springtime temperature data (Figure \ref{fig:temp_plot-2} in SI.3).
+Here we assume that warming occurs entirely in one of the two regimes, although similar results hold when warming occurs under both regimes (since in such cases the spring regime dominates, see SI.1 for details.)

-The bloom date $\nu(\tau)$ is the day $n$ that the cumulative temperatures $Z_n \;=\; \sum_{i=1}^n X_i$ first reach or `hit' a plant-specific temperature-sum threshold $\tau > 0$, i.e. $\nu(\tau) \;=\; \min\{m:\, Z_m> \tau \}$.
-This formulation is common in growing degree day models, and more generally, $Z_n$ is the `forcing' part of most process-based models of plant phenology \citep{schwartzbook}.
-Standard results for stopped random walks yield asymptotic normal approximations for the bloom date \(\nu(\tau)\) when the thermal-sum threshold $\tau$ is sufficiently large that accumulation takes place over many days.
+The bloom date $\nu(\tau)$ is the day $n$ on which the cumulative temperature $\sum_{i=1}^n X_i$ first reaches a plant-specific threshold $\tau>0$.
+This formulation is standard in growing degree day models and, more generally, the `forcing' component of many process-based models of plant phenology \citep{schwartzbook}.
+This formulation also allows us to use standard results for stopped random walks, which yield asymptotically normal approximations for the bloom date when the threshold is sufficiently large that accumulation occurs over many days.

-These results predict that the mean and variance of bloom dates depend on the underlying temperature regime (i.e., values of \(\alpha\) and \(\beta\)) during which the plant accumulates temperature.
-In the winter temperatures regime, average temperatures are relatively flat during accumulation ($\beta = 0$), and cumulative temperature grows at an approximately linear rate.
-It follows that expected bloom date advances with climate change in step with increasing winter temperatures ($\mathbb{E}[\nu(\tau)] \approx \tau / \alpha$) as is often described in the literature \citep{vitasse2022great}.
-In the spring warming regime, average temperatures increase during accumulation ($\beta > 0$), and cumulative temperatures grow quadratically.
-In this regime, bloom date advances as a function of the rate of spring warming ($\mathbb{E}[\nu(\tau)] \approx \sqrt{ 2 \tau / \beta}$).
+In the winter regime, average temperatures are constant during accumulation ($\beta = 0$), and cumulative average temperatures grow at an approximately linear rate.
+The average bloom date advances with climate change in step with the winter temperature ($\mathbb{E}[\nu(\tau)] \approx \tau / \alpha$) as is often described in the literature \citep{vitasse2022great}.
+In the spring regime, average temperatures increase during accumulation ($\beta > 0$), and cumulative average temperatures grow quadratically.
+In this regime, the average bloom date squared advances in step with spring warming ($\mathbb{E}[\nu(\tau)] \approx \sqrt{ 2 \tau / \beta}$).